 1) I believe that the underlying premise of the entire Stars franchise is rotten to the core, and its entire narrative structure is one elaborate exercise in bad-faith misdirection.

-2) Given the above point, I only watched this (I skipped Banner II as just reading the premise made me want to throw up) because the ending actually seemed very promising - it seemed to end on a poignant, tragic note that finally seemed to acknowledge that the Abh and their ways weren't so angelic after all, and that people were suffering because of it.
+2) Given the above point, I only watched this (I skipped Banner II as just reading the premise made me want to throw up) because the ending actually seemed very promising - it seemed to end on a tragic and poignant note that finally seemed to acknowledge that the Abh and their ways weren't so noble or beneficial after all, and that people were suffering because of it.
 This one admission would have given the show's developments an entirely different meaning, and redeemed the entire franchise completely.
 However, the truth turned out to be the exact opposite.

 A brief introduction - the show starts in the aftermath of yet another battle between the Abh Empire and United Mankind (the humans aligned against Abh expansionism).
 Our protagonist Lin Jinto seems to have suffered some injuries from the war and wants to take a break from the fighting.
 Our other lead, Lafiel the Abh (also Jinto's girlfriend by this time), decides to join him.
 Jinto is an ordinary human appointed as head of his conquered homeworld by the Abh overlords due to hereditary circumstances, and Lafiel is a member of the Abh royalty, one of many individuals directly in line for succession of the throne.
 Jinto's homeworld Martine is vying for independence from Abh rule, and at the heart of this movement is Teal Clint, incidentally a close confidante of Jinto's now-deceased family.
 This is the backdrop in which this roughly hour-long OVA begins.

 For much of this brief show, Jinto revisits old places and old acquaintances.
 Everywhere he goes, his well-wishers try to stuff some sense into him, to no avail.
 Jinto is convinced that what he is doing is for the best.
 The show also reveals the final clincher about the Abh that should leave no doubt in anyone's mind about just how sinister the whole setup had been all along.
-And in the face of all this, the show acts as though nothing out of the ordinary happened, and treats the devastating developments as business as usual.
+And in the face of all this, the show puts up a loving, smiling face - as though it just treated you to the most wonderful development ever.

 First he meets his old childhood friend Que Durin (I'm not too sure of that spelling), offering him a post where he can assist Jinto with various administrative matters.
 When they meet at his place to sort out the details, Durin drops a real stakes-changing shocker of a revelation about the Abh - to eleminate the possiblity of revolt or in-fighting, the Abh are genetically hard-wired never to turn on their own people, and find it practically impossible to disobey orders.
 Jinto himself reveals the final piece of this puzzle - which is that any ethnic Terran (i.e. ordinary human) members of the Abh nobility wishing to have children are mandated by Imperial Law to have their children's genes modified at conception to make them Abh humans.
 Do you see it now?
 What was portrayed in the beginning of this franchise as a progressive willingness to meddle with genes as one wished, was in actuality a way of enforcing compliance to the state and effectively robbing human beings of their freedom....this is even worse than I could have ever imagined.
 I'm simply at a loss for words here.
 And it's no coincidence that this vital piece of information was withheld until the very end of this franchise.

 Anyways, things being what they are, Jinto decides to do damage control and visit Teal Clint - who is the acting Prime Minister at the helm of the independence movement.
 A decent man, an honourable man, someone with spine to stand up to the Abh.
 Someone who saved Jinto's hyde (sorry about the pun) on numerous occasions.
-Jinto ought to be grateful to this man.
+Jinto ought to be grateful to this guy.
 And also to his wife Lena who doted on him as a child and went just as much out of her way to make sure he was safe.
 Instead, he has chosen to side himself against the very people who saved his life (whereas the show makes it out that he owes his loyalty to the Abh rather than to them).
 But the two don't care about any of that right now, they just want to see their boy again - such is the love they have for him.
 The most heart-wrenching part for me was when Jinto replies that he has responsibilities now, to which Lena tearfully retorts, "Responsibilities as an Abh?
 As an Invader?"
-She speaks for all decent individuals with that statement.
+She speaks for all decent individuals with that line.
 Anyhow, Jinto agrees to visit, and they are tearfully overjoyed to see him alive and well - and desperate, Clint suggests what I personally had been practically yelling all along (first in a blog entry and then in my review of Banner of the Stars I, if you recall) - give up the Abh title and return home clean.
 The Martinian people would have understood - the title was forced upon him when he was too young to consent, and he was personally not guilty of any wrongdoing at the time.

 But it is here that the show gives its singularly most insincere pretext in the entire series so far for Jinto to side with the Abh hegemony, and moreover for Clint to give up on independence - if Jinto steps down, any other person appointed in his place will "not be so generous", and so a war might break out, putting Martine's very existence at stake.
 I might even have agreed with that stand (on a strictly short-term and tactical basis, mind you) if Jinto was portrayed as being critical of the Abh at heart but just playing along so that his homeland can have a future, but it's abundantly clear that he has been completely bought into the Abh way, and is very much in line with their program.
 This is where I think that the rationale is deeply insincere and two-faced - it seeks to present Jinto as a neutral and unbiased player in the game, and thus give more credibility to that line of argument.
 Also, just by taking such a stand, Jinto has all but explicitly incriminated the Abh to be coercive thugs ruling with a velvet glove covering an iron fist.
 But does the show even acknowledge this?
 Nope.
 It diverts your attention to how Jinto might miss the forests and beautiful landscapes of his homeland, but it pales in comparison to the peerless, radiant beauty...of Lafiel.
 Life's too short to live in depression and regret.
 How sweet, how romantic....someone please kill me right now, I can't take any more of this.
 And as if in answer to my prayers, the show ends, right there.

-Ultimately, the show actually voices legitimate criticisms of its own premise through these two associates of Jinto, but then ultimately rationalises over them as well-meaning but misguided perspectives.
+Ultimately, the show actually voices legitimate criticisms of its own premise through these two associates of Jinto, but then rationalises over them as well-meaning but ultimately misinformed perspectives.
 The blame is shifted on those who refuse to go along with the Abh hegemony, as always.
 Even at best, the scenario is portrayed as an unfortunate or unavoidable outcome of unfavourable circumstances when in fact the Abh are completely to blame for what has happened.
 And all of this is glossed over very expediently, and the focus very quickly shifts to some other issue before you realize anything is amiss - and in this department, Banner III operates far more slickly than its predecessors.
 This is where I think it's far worse than those, because it presents such a tranquil and poignant atmosphere to itself that it's hard to imagine that anything so horrible would be pushed through a show that feels so "beautiful".

 So...back to Earth - Banner of the Stars III does end on a tragic note, all right.
 It is the tragic end to all human freedom, not just Jinto's privilege to visit the planet that he unilaterally lords over.
 But who cares, because he is ensconced in the sweet and caring arms of the most beautiful, wonderful Abh princess, for the rest of his boot-kissing life.
-And the Abh will take over all planets (because that is their bloody privilege and birthright) and thus finally bring about lasting peace to all of mankind.
+And the Abh will take over all planets (because that is their "destiny", and one they themselves daren't question) and thus finally bring about lasting peace to all of mankind.
 The End.
 Seriously, am I the only one here who wants to throw up?